adsabs/adsabs-dev-api/README.md

 To obtain access to the ADS Developer API you must do two things:

-1. log in to our newest version of the ADS search interface here: [ADS 2.0](http://adslabs.org/adsabs/).
-You'll need to use your existing "Classic ADS" credentials, or register with Classic ADS if you don't have one.
+1. Log in to the newest version of the ADS search interface here: [ADS 2.0](http://adslabs.org/adsabs/).
+We encourage you to use your existing "Classic ADS" login credentials if you already have an account at [ADS](http://adsabs.harvard.edu).
+If not, you can create a new user account [here](http://labs.adsabs.harvard.edu/adsabs/user/signup).
 1. apply for and recieve a *developer token* using our [Signup Form](https://docs.google.com/spreadsheet/viewform?formkey=dFJZbHp1WERWU3hQVVJnZFJjbE05SGc6MQ#gid=0)

 **All** API requests must include your developer token in the *&dev_key* parameter.